pytoolbelt/pytoolbelt-cli/docs/toolbelt.md

 # Toolbelt

 ## What is a Toolbelt?
-`pytoolbelt` is opinionated, and manages a specific directory structure within a `toolbelt` repository.
-A minimum toolbelt directory structure looks like this:
+A toolbelt is simply a git repo with an opinionated directory structure that `pytoolbelt` uses to manage the development and installation of tools from a central location.
+A `toolbelt` can be considered a mono-repo and has the following structure.

 ```
 ptvenv           -- This is where your venv definitions live
 tools            -- This is where your tools live
 .gitignore       -- standard gitignore file
 pytoolbelt.yml   -- The pytoolbelt configuration file for this toolbelt
+noxfile.py       -- The nox configuration file for this toolbelt.
+Nox is testing is optional
+pytest.ini       -- The pytest configuration file for this toolbelt.
+Pytest is optional.
 ```

 ### The ptvenv Directory
 This directory contains all the venv definitions for your tools, referred to as a `ptvenv`.
 Each `ptvenv` is given a name, and a version as well as the python version required for it to work, and the requirements that are needed for the venv.
-An example looks like this:

 ### The tools Directory
 This directory contains all the tools that are part of your toolbelt.
 Each tool is given a name, and a version as well as the ptvenv required for it to work.